7 Insider Tips From an NYC Tour Guide For First-time Visitors

 If you’re planning your first NYC trip, you’ve probably realized by now that the sheer volume of information online about visiting NYC is endless and overwhelming.
-So I thought I would take some of the stress out of preparing for your first NYC trip by giving you some free advice, as a New Yorker and tour guide.

 Table of Contents